 Dino Crisis Series

-Australis a mutant space T-Rex!
+Australis a mutant space T. rex!

 Still since it doesn’t really properly appear in Dino Crisis 3 I will not be looking at it here.

 Tyrannosaurus is encountered fleetingly throughout the first entry in the series.
 Whenever it does appear however it is completely unkillable except for during the final battle.
 It can also swallow the main protagonist Regina whole with a single bite.
 Often the best thing to do whenever you see it is just to get the fuck out of there.
 It can however in some encounters be driven off with grenades such as when you first encounter it crashing through the window of an office.
-That is of course if you first encounter there.

-The T-Rex will often just pop up completely at random and without warning.
+The T. rex will often just pop up completely at random and without warning.
 I always loved that as it made the game much more tense for me that at any moment this large unstoppable behemoth could suddenly just come crashing out of nowhere.
 Maybe you’d be out in the open and suddenly you’d hear a rumbling and then it would be there, or maybe just its head would come smashing through a window without warning.
 It definitely kept the player on edge in a good way.

-Opening scene where the T-Rex makes its first appearance killing Cooper.
+Opening scene where the T. rex makes its first appearance killing Cooper.

 Regina’s many encounters with her most fervent admirer.